 It turns out that a lot of potential clients don’t want to cooperate with the screening process because they don’t like revealing their identity to a stranger.
 That makes things difficult, but note that Annie’s screening goals — “someone we’re willing to spend time alone with…agree to provide the [correct payment]…be someone we feel is not a danger to our personal safety” — do not include knowing the client’s true name.

 Getting the person’s true name is usually a practical requirement for screening, but we could imagine other ways of establishing trust.
-For example, if several other legitimate sex workers say that the person at the [email protected] email address, and he was a great client, that might be good enough.
+For example, if several other legitimate sex workers say they’ve met the person at the BobRoss1965@gmail.com email address, and he was a great client, that might be good enough.
 His control over the email address proves he’s the person the other sex workers met, and their references establish his safety.
 Annie might consider that sufficiently strong evidence that he meets her standards even if she does not know his name.
 (Or not.
-I can’t speak for Annie) The referring sex workers might not establish that the owner of the [email protected] address is Bob Ross the TV Painter, but they do help establish the other claims Annie is interested in, such as agreeable personality, ability to pay, and safety.
+I can’t speak for Annie) The referring sex workers might not establish that the owner of the BobRoss1965@gmail.com address is Bob Ross the TV Painter, but they do help establish the other claims Annie is interested in, such as agreeable personality, ability to pay, and safety.